-Plenty of applications and software play an umbrella role while offering services to its users, and indoor positioning and navigation systems are one among them.
+Plenty of applications and software play an umbrella role while offering services to its users, and this technology is one among them.
 The term umbrella here refers to a variety of features integrated onto a single platform, serving diverse purposes.

 Wondering what’s so great about it in this digital world?

-Indoor positioning and navigation applications work using the following four technologies primarily:
+These applications work using the following four technologies:

 Where will Indoor Positioning and Navigation Systems Fit In?

-Not many apps or technologies fall under two polarities that are different in nature; this is the case with indoor positioning and navigation systems.
-Whether the venue is small, big or massive, this system can be adopted for better visitor engagement and result in an increasing bottom line for the facility owners.
+Not many apps or technologies fall under two polarities that are different in nature; this is the case with this system as well.
+Whether the venue is small, big or massive, this system can be adopted for better visitor engagement and result in an increased bottom line for the facility owners.

 However, the recommended optimal application of the technology is that for large facilities like airports, convention centers, zoos, etc., a facility’s economy can be measured by looking at the number of people who regularly visit large venues mentioned above.

-Also read our blog What Are Indoor Maps?
-How Can They Benefit Large Facilities?
+Also, read our blog What Are Indoor Maps?

 Here are some of the Most Common Challenges in Large Venues